 - The results do not diagnose a problem or disease.
 Instead, they will help the doctor or midwife decide if more testing is needed.

-- Your doctor or caregiver will insert a needle through your belly and into the amniotic sac (bag of fluid surrounding the baby).
+- Your provider or caregiver will insert a needle through your belly and into the amniotic sac (bag of fluid surrounding the baby).

-Review Date: 6/28/2012
+Review Date: 5/16/2016